sergi10/ppbl-couse-2/project-301-faucet/readme.md

 ---

 ### 3a.
-Compile `ppbl-faucet-integer.plutus`
+Compile `ppbl-faucet-<YOUR TOKEN>.plutus`
-- In `ppbl-faucet.cabal`, look at Line 45, and make sure that `FaucetValidatorScriptInteger` is exported.
-- In `FaucetValidatorScriptCompiler.hs`, look at Line 12, make sure that `FaucetValidatorScriptInteger` is imported.
-- Follow the usual steps to compile a `.plutus` script (ie: run `cabal repl`, then run `writeFaucetScript`)
+- Follow the steps in `/project-301-faucet/src/FaucetValidatorScript` to compile your custom contract script.

 ### 3b.
 Build Address
 ```
 cardano-cli address build \
---payment-script-file ppbl-faucet-integer.plutus \
+--payment-script-file ppbl-faucet-<YOUR TOKEN>.plutus \
 --testnet-magic 1097911063 \
---out-file ppbl-faucet-integer.addr
+--out-file ppbl-faucet-<YOUR TOKEN>.addr
 ```

 ### 3c.
 Prepare Datum